Introduction and a closer look

 The rear aluminum plate card is mainly aesthetically pleasing but there are thermal pads on the back of the card where GDDR6 memory chips are located.
 These memory chips also emit a decent amount of heat on the back of the card and therefore Cooling Theirs in such a way is a positive thing.

-In this review, we will focus primarily on the enhancements of this video card's heat sink compared to the default model of I HAVE D, Since the actual performance difference falls to the standard deviation level as we will present.
+In this review, we will focus primarily on the enhancements of this video card's heat sink compared to the default model of AMD, Since the actual performance difference falls to the standard deviation level as we will present.